Standing Strong Safety & Support

 Lunch and Learn Workshops

-Each month a workshop or information session is offered on a variety of health topics.
-Our staff provides the facilitators and there is a gift card prize draw.
-Topics are women- focused and relevant to the community.
+Each month a workshop or information session is offered on a variety of topics.
+Our staff provides the facilitators, and there is a gift card prize draw.
+Topics are women-focused and relevant to the community.
 Check our calendar of events for topics!

 Women with Heart Award